 Thinking About a Settlement Agreement?

 Before offering or finalising any agreement, it’s vital to ensure the terms are watertight and fair, and settlement agreements are no exception.
-In instances of redundancies, workplace disputes, or performance-related exits, it’s suffice to say there could be some disgruntled parties involved looking for loopholes to expose.
 To keep things clean and compliant, here are five key checks every employer should make when considering a settlement agreement in 2025.

 Clarity of Terms

-Whether you’re dismissing an employee or deciding who gets the last doughnut in a pack of three, the key to any fair agreement is clear and precise terms.
-Employers should ensure every term is precisely defined – from payments and bonuses to notice periods, benefits, and reference wording – or risk disputes later on.
+he key to any fair agreement is clear and precise terms.
+Employers should ensure every key term is precisely defined – from payments and bonuses to notice periods, benefits, and reference wording – or risk disputes later on.
 A good practice is to double-check that the final document mirrors what was agreed during negotiations.
 For example, if the employee is being paid in lieu of notice, the agreement should specify this clearly and then confirm how the amount has been calculated.
-Transparency and clarity protect the employer and the employee alike, shifting the process from a heated argument to a mutually beneficial arrangement.
+Transparency and clarity protect the employer and the employee alike, shifting the process from a potential heated argument to a mutually beneficial arrangement.

 Scope of Claims Waived